Thecave3/serialplotter/README.md

 A simple serial reader and plotter with a log function.
 The main idea is to use your Arduino controller's output directly in your python code.

+This script was committed for scientifical purpose by me.
+The initial committent was the Physics Department of La Sapienza University, Rome.
+They need an enviroment controller for their clean room10000 so I used an Arduino to handle backend aka the values detected by sensors and then this script to handle the front-end.

 Is a ready-to-implement code?
 No,you should shape to what you want to do by yourself.
+Hack’n’play for your personal use.
+In the next steps of this work I will make the script a multithreading script.

 How to use it